Operation

 In Talawa API, the API devcontainer operates like a lightweight virtual machine which has network access available to the external containers services including:

 The Talawa API git repository is mounted on it.
-After the Dev Container starts, the node.js
+After the Dev Container starts, the node.js development server runs on a port mapped to a port on your host system.

 The API runs by default when the devcontainer starts, but only after the these compose services have already started.